masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 ## What is liked list good at?

+- Sorted data

+  - Linked lists can have sorted data unlike hash table, Because nodes points the next node.

+- Dynamic Size

+  - Linked list can dynamically grow or shrink in size during program execution.
+Unlike arrays, which have a fixed size, linked lists can accommodate new elements or remove existing elements without requiring a reallocation of memory.

+- Insertion and Deletion

+  - Linked list excel at efficient insertion and deletion operations, especially at the beginning or middle of the list.
+Unlike arrays, which may require shifting elements to accommodate changes, linked lists only need to update a few pointers.

+- Efficient Iteration

+  - Singly-linked lists are efficient for forward iteration, allowing easy traversal from the beginning to the end.
+Doubly-linked lists can traverse in both directions, enabling forward and backward traversal.

+- Merging and Splitting
+  - Linked lists can be merged or split easily by manipulating the pointers.

 ## When is good to use liked list?

 ## What is head and tail in linked list?